ktan17/radius-coding-challenges/iOS/README.md

 ## Submission

-To complete the project, create a .zip file named "\<YourName\>.zip" of the following files:
+To complete the project, create a .zip file named "\<YourName\>-ios.zip" of the following files:

 - **PokemonCollectionViewCell.swift**
 - **PokemonViewController.swift**